-Bronx-Lebanon’s ED continues to experience higher patient volume, as well as significant increases in the severity of illnesses treated, including more patients in the advanced stages of complicated conditions, such as heart disease, hypertension, asthma, sepsis, and diabetes.
+BronxCare’s ED continues to experience high patient volume as well as significant increases in the severity of illnesses treated, including more patients in the advanced stages of complicated conditions, such as heart disease, hypertension, asthma, sepsis, and diabetes.
 These patients often require extensive medical attention, transfer to the OR for surgical intervention, or admission.
-Frequently, such patients require continuing care in the Intensive Care Units, or close monitoring in the Observation Area.
+Frequently, such patients require continuing care in the Intensive Care Units or close monitoring in the Observation Area.

-Bronx-Lebanon receives ED cases through the Fire Department of New York’s 911 system, and also operates six ambulances, including four basic life support and two advanced life support vehicles.
-These ambulances provide vital assistance to the community in emergency related situations.
+In the Pediatric area, the ER team treats all types of conditions in children.
+Families can take comfort in knowing that we are providing their children with superior emergency care.
+BronxCare receives ED cases through the Fire Department of New York’s 911 system and also operates six ambulances, including four basic life support and two advanced life support vehicles.
+These ambulances provide vital assistance to the community in emergency-related situations.

 "As busy as the ER can become, the staff makes every effort to attend to the needs of our patients."

 ER patients have available to them the most advanced radiology services, including diagnostic films, sonography, CT scans, and magnetic resonance imaging.
-Consulting physicians from other specialty areas at Bronx-Lebanon are also called in, when necessary.
-Additionally, the ER is fully computerized, an important tool in monitoring and tracking patients through the course of their Emergency Department stay.
+Consulting physicians from other specialty areas at BronxCare are also called in when necessary.
+Additionally, the ER is fully computerized, an important tool in monitoring and tracking patients throughout the course of their Emergency Department stay.